ByteOfWaffle/Godot--first/README.md

   - ⚠️ **This step is crucial.
 Not opening as an administrator can cause errors.**

 ## 3. Start Services
-- In the XAMPP control panel, start **Apache** and **MySQL** by clicking the respective "Start" buttons.
+- In the XAMPP control panel, start **Apache** and **MySQL** by clicking the "Start" buttons.

 ## 4. Access phpMyAdmin
 - In the row labeled "MySQL," click on the **Admin** button.
 This will open the phpMyAdmin page in your browser.
-- Use phpMyAdmin to create and configure your database.
+- phpMyAdmin is used to create and configure your database.

 ## 5. Create the Database
 1. In phpMyAdmin, create a new database named `dnd_db`.